anilsathyan7/Portrait-Segmentation/README.md

 Besides the aforesaid augmentation techniques, we **normalize(also standardize)** the images and perform **run-time augmentations like flip, shift and zoom** using keras data generator and preprocessing module.

+**AISegment**: It is a human matting dataset for **binary segmentation** of humans and their background.
+This dataset is currently the largest portrait matting dataset, containing **34,427 images** and corresponding matting results.
+The data set was marked by the high quality of Beijing Play Star Convergence Technology Co., Ltd., and the portrait soft segmentation model trained using this data set has been **commercialized**.

 ### Annotation Tools

 A [good dataset](https://hackernoon.com/stop-feeding-garbage-to-your-model-the-6-biggest-mistakes-with-datasets-and-how-to-avoid-them-3cb7532ad3b7) is always the first step for coming up with a robust and and accurate model, especially in the case of semantic segmentation.
 There are many standard datsets available for portrait(or person) segmentation like **PFCN, MSCOCO Person, PascalVOV Person, Supervisely** etc. But it seems that either the **quality or quantity** of the images are still insufficient for our use case.
 So, it would be a good idea to **collect custom images** for our training process.
 It is easy to collect images and create ground truth for tasks like classification or object detection; but for semantic segmentation we need to be extra-careful regarding the **quality of masks**.
 Also, data collection and annotation takes a lot of **time and effort**, compared to other computer vision tasks.